 Repairing Wall Damage

-Repairing any cracks or gaps in the wall is important before applying polystyrene wall insulation.
+Repairing any cracks or gaps in the wall is important before applying polystyrene wall insulation, as it enhances moisture resistance.
 Use a reinforced mesh in polystyrene insulation to prevent further cracking on the wall’s surface.
 Ensure all repairs are flat and smooth to provide an even surface for the insulation application.

 This step is necessary for achieving a professional and effective insulation installation.